-- Identity of the cargo spaces involved; monitoring results covering carbon monoxide, methane and oxygen concentrations - · If available, temperature of the cargo, location and method used to obtain results - Time gas sample taken (monitoring routine) - · Time ventilators opened/closed - · Quantity of coal in hold(s) involved - Type of coal as per cargo information, and any special precautions indicated on information - Date loaded, and ETA at intended discharge port (which shall be specified) - · Comments or observations from the ship's master In the event of a fire, boundary cooling of the affected holds should commence immediately and the master should consider heading towards the nearest port.
+- Identity of the cargo spaces involved; monitoring results covering carbon monoxide, methane and oxygen concentrations - If available, temperature of the cargo, location and method used to obtain results - Time gas sample taken (monitoring routine) - Time ventilators opened/closed - Quantity of coal in hold(s) involved - Type of coal as per cargo information, and any special precautions indicated on information - Date loaded, and ETA at intended discharge port (which shall be specified) - Comments or observations from the ship's master

+In the event of a fire, boundary cooling of the affected holds should commence immediately and the master should consider heading towards the nearest port.
 Again, the Club should be notified without delay as the attendance of an expert may be necessary.

-In the event of any queries, please contact the Claims or Loss Prevention department.
+In the event of any queries, please contact the Loss Prevention department.

 The Club is grateful to Burgoynes for the provision of information leaflets on "Self-heating of coal cargoes - Kalimantan, Indonesia" and "Gas Detectors" which form the basis of this Notice to Members.
 Copies of both leaflets are available on the Club's website.
-Yours faithfully For: West of England Insurance Services (Luxembourg) S.A.